steveshogren/hugo-blog/content/post/self-organizing-teams.md

 ## Case Study

 I currently lead a self-organizing team of ten developers.
-We share in the work of adding features to 4.6 million-line codebase.
+We alone actively develop in a 4.6 million line codebase.
 The codebase is over 10 years old, and the entire team has turned over twice since the project started.
-This is no maintenance project, this quarter we converted the main calculation engine (~600KLOC) to allow calculations to be split up across dozens of nodes for a substantial increase in throughput.
-I am certain this was only possible because of the effectiveness of self-organization.
+This is no maintenance project, this quarter we converted the main calculation engine (~600KLOC) to allow calculations to be parallelized across dozens of nodes for a substantial increase in throughput.

+Our team has recently been recognized as producing the most business value with the highest quality across our +700 person software company.
+Our CEO and SVP of Product have highlighted our recent accolades.
+I am certain this was only possible because of the effectiveness of self-organization and the intrinsic motivation of our staff.

 > We actively develop in a 10 year old codebase sized at ~460KLOC per developer